ranjanib7/RASCA_Final/README.md

 - You are not allowed to discuss or share any code with your peers, or copy code from any source on the internet.
 All work you submit MUST be your own.
 - You are also not allowed to post the problems or your solutions on the online.
 - All submitted code will be checked for plagiarism against each other submissions (and other sources from the internet).

+## DRAM RH SIM v1.0
+A fast DRAM simulator for evaluating Rowhammer defenses.

+### Instructions to use the Simulator
+- **Compile**: To compile, use `cd src/; make all`.
+This will download the traces from Dropbox (almost 800MB), and compile the source code to create `sim` executable.
+- **Run**; To run the simulator with a workload's execution trace (e.g. `../TRACES/bwaves_06.mat.gz`) running on 4 Cores of a CPU, use `./sim ../TRACES/bwaves_06.mat.gz ../TRACES/bwaves_06.mat.gz ../TRACES/bwaves_06.mat.gz ../TRACES/bwaves_06.mat.gz > ../RESULTS/BASELINE.4C.8MB/bwaves_06.res``.
+  - You can run the simulator with any of the traces in the `../TRACES/` folder with the same trace or different traces running on the 4 CPU cores.
+  - `../scripts/runall.sh` provides the command for running one benchmark and also all benchmarks in parallel.
+- **Get Statistics**: To get statistics, you can check the output of the simulator.
+For the bwaves_06 run  above, you can see `../RESULTS/BASELINE.4C.8MB/bwaves_06.res` for statistics like `SYS_CYCLES : 2155238427`.
+  - To report a statistic (SYS_CYCLES) for all benchmarks and several results folders, use `cd ../scripts;  perl getdata.pl -w lab1 -amean -s SYS_CYCLES  -d ../RESULTS/BASELINE.4C.8MB <ANOTHER RESULTS FOLDER>`.
+  - `getdata.pl` has several other useful flags including `-gmean` for geometric mean, `-n` for normalizing results of one folder with another, `-mstat` to multiply all stats with a constant value and more.